OpenPiRobotics/WebRobotControl/README.md

  Some other robot kits I would recommend are the

-[CamJam Robot kit](https://thepihut.com/collections/camjam-edukit/products/camjam-edukit-3-robotics) Great kit to start with great learning resources available.
+[CamJam Robot kit](https://thepihut.com/collections/camjam-edukit/products/camjam-edukit-3-robotics) is a great kit to start learning robotics with and has excellent learning resources available.

 Any of the [4tronix](https://shop.4tronix.co.uk/collections/robot-kits) kits.